ichin23/Pomodoro/README.md

 # Pomodoro
-A simple Pomodoro App in FLutter
+A simple Pomodoro App in Flutter